 - 1/2 cup bbq sauce

-- First, (if you haven’t already) mix together all of the dry rub spices in a bowl using a fork to get rid of any lumps!
+- First, (if you haven't already) mix together all of the ingredients for the spice rub in a bowl using a fork to get rid of any lumps!
 You only need 1/4 cup of this rub, so you can save the rest for later.